-Subrecipients must have a policy governing the performance of their employees, including conflicts of interest and governing of employees engaged in the selection, award, and administration of contracts.
-The policy must indicate officials and employees must:
+Subrecipients, including their Governing Boards, must have a policy governing the performance of their employees and officials, including conflicts of interest, and governing of employees and officials engaged in the selection, awarding, and administration of contracts.
+The policy must indicate employees and officials must:

-- Not participate in activities involving the use of Grant Subaward funds where there is an actual or perceived financial interest or benefit: - To the individual or the individual's immediate family, partners, organization (other than a public agency/organization in which he or she is serving as an officer, director, trustee, partner, or employee), or - To any person or organization with whom the individual is negotiating or has any arrangement concerning prospective employment. - Avoid actions that result in, or create the appearance of: - Using an official or Grant Subaward-funded position for personal gain, - Giving preferential treatment to a particular person, agency/organization, or business, - Conceding independence or impartiality, - o Making a decision outside official channels, and - Adversely affecting the confidence of the public in the integrity of the government or the program. - Not engage a Cal OES employee in any activity or enterprise, whether formal or informal, for pay or not for pay, which might result in a conflict of interest or the appearance of a conflict of interest.
+- Not participate in activities involving the use of Grant Subaward funds where there is an actual or perceived financial interest or benefit: - To the individual or the individual's immediate family, partners, organization (other than a public agency/organization in which he or she is serving as an officer, director, trustee, partner, or employee), or - To any person or organization with whom the individual is negotiating or has any arrangement concerning prospective employment. - Avoid actions that result in, or create the appearance of: - Using an official or Grant Subaward-funded position for personal gain, - Giving preferential treatment to a particular person, agency/organization, or business, - o Conceding independence or impartiality, - o Making a decision outside official channels, and - Adversely affecting the confidence of the public in the integrity of the government or the program. - Not engage a Cal OES employee in any activity or enterprise, whether formal or informal, for pay or not for pay, which might result in a conflict of interest or the appearance of a conflict of interest.